fluxcd/website/content/en/docs/security/best-practices.md

 - Ensure Secret Decryption is enabled and secrets are not being held in Flux Sources in plaintext.
   <details>
     <summary>Rationale</summary>
-    Helm and Kustomize Controllers have auto decryption mechanisms that can decrypt cipher texts on-demand at reconciliation time.
+    The Kustomize Controller have an auto decryption mechanism that can decrypt cipher texts on-demand at reconciliation time using an embedded implementation of [SOPS](https://github.com/mozilla/sops).
 This enables credentials (e.g. passwords, tokens) and sensitive information to be kept in an encrypted state in the sources.
   </details>
   <details>
     <summary>Audit Procedure</summary>